Finding Your Artist Identity

 A few key tips to help you answer ‘Who are you as an artist?’:

-- It has to do with what emotions you’re trying to convey.
+- Intention — it has to do with what emotions you’re trying to convey.
 This has to do with communicating through music.
 What is your music supposed to talk about and what’s its desired impact on people.